Consumer Medicine Information

 Ask your doctor or pharmacist if you are unsure of the correct dose for you.
 They will tell you exactly how much to take.

+Certain people such as the elderly or those with kidney problems, may require a lower dose.
 If you need to break Atenolol Sandoz, hold the tablet with both hands and snap along the break line.

 How to take it